(Includes direct, indirect, and included spreading)

 The three counties contained a combined 42,734 registered boats in 2022, which reflects an overall increase of 8,396 vessels (24% since 2010)

-The 2024 Stuart Boat Show saw nearly 10,500 attendees resulting in a higher share of visitor spend in the accommodations and food category and a 21% increase in the average visitor spend in the retail category.
+In 2024, the Marine Industries Association of the Treasure Coast hosted its 50th annual Stuart Boat Show, which saw nearly 10,500 attendees.
+This resulted in a higher share of visitor spending in the accommodations and food category and a 21% increase in the average visitor spending in the retail category.

 The three counties contained a combined 42,734 registered boats in 2022, which reflects an overall increase of 8,396 vessels (24% since 2010)